minio/awesome-minio/Contribution.md

-Thank you to our awesome contributors for listing their projects.
+Thank you to our awesome contributors for listing their awesome projects.

 #Contribution Guidelines

-* To add, remove, or change things on the list: Submit a pull request
+* To add, remove, or change things on the list: Submit a pull request.
-* Each item should be limited to one link
+* Each project should be limited to one link.
-* The link should be the name of the package or project
+* The link should be the name of the package or project or a link to your website.
-* Descriptions should be clear and concise.
-* Descriptions should follow the link, on the same line
+* Descriptions should not exceed more than three lines.